shahabahreini/AI-Commit-Assistant/README.md

 ### Hugging Face Models

+- **Dynamic Model Loading**: Browse and search through thousands of available models from the Hugging Face Hub
 - **mistralai/Mistral-7B-Instruct-v0.3**: State-of-the-art open-source 7B parameter model
 - **meta-llama/Llama-2-7b-chat-hf**: Meta's Llama 2 conversational model
 - **google/flan-t5-xxl**: Google's instruction-tuned T5 model
+- **Search and Filter**: Use the built-in search functionality to find models that match your specific requirements
-- And many other open-source models available on Hugging Face
+- And thousands of other open-source models available on Hugging Face Hub

 ### Ollama Models